HandyHat/ha-hildebrandglow-dcc/README.md

 ## Configuration

 Visit the _Integrations_ section within Home Assistant's _Configuration_ panel and click the _Add_ button in the bottom right corner.
 After searching for "Hildebrand Glow", you'll be asked for your Glow credentials.

 During configuration, you will be prompted for the GAS conversion factor and calorific value.
-These can be found on you GAS bill (Or accept the default values).
+These can be found on your GAS bill (Or accept the default apprximate values).
+(If you don't have a GAS meter, just leave the defaults)

-Once you've authenticated, the integration will automatically set up a sensor for each of the smart meters on your account.
+Once you've authenticated to Glow, the integration will automatically set up the following sensors for each of the smart meters on your account.

+### Electricity Sensors
+- Electric Consumption (Today)

+  Consumption today in kWh
+- Electric Cost (Today)

+  Cost in pence of electricity used today
+- Electric Tariff Standing

+  Todays standing charge for electricity (GBP)
+- Electric Tariff Rate

+  Current tariff in GBP/kWh
+### GAS Sensors
+- Gas Consumption (Today)

+  Consumption today in kWh
+- Gas Consumption Metric (Today)

+  Consumption today in m³
+- Gas Cost (Today)

+  Cost in pence of GAS used today
+- Gas Tariff Standing

+  Todays standing charge for GAS (GBP)
+- Gas Tariff Rate

+  Current tariff in GBP/kWh

+- Gas Tariff Rate (Metric)

+  Current tariff in GBP/m³

+## HASS Energy Integration
+The sensors created provide everything needed to integrate Electicity and GAS meter readings as well as costs into the HASS [Home Energy Management](https://www.home-assistant.io/docs/energy/)

 ## Debugging